replicase/docker-pgcapture/README.md

 ## Demo cdc consumer with scheduler
 1. ```bash
-   # build pgcapture image if you do not have pgcapture image in your local.
+   # build pgcapture image if you do not have pgcapture image in your local environment.
+   ./pgcapture/dockerbuild.sh
    ./demo-scheduler.sh
    go run consumer/main.go
    ```